Operation Ichi-Go: Henan

 The First War Zone suffered heavy casualties in the battle for central Henan.
-Tang Enbo's 31st Army Group alone reported its losses as 58,036 killed, wounded, or missing.
+Deputy commander-in-chief Tang Enbo reported the losses of the 28th and 31st Army Groups alone as 58,036 killed, wounded, or missing.
 Combined with the losses of other regular Chinese units in major battles in Henan, the total casualties of the First War Zone are as high as 100,000.
 Senshi Sōsho put Chinese losses from the start of the operation until the capture of Luoyang at approximately 37,500 killed and approximately 15,000 captured and Japanese losses in the same period at approximately 850 killed and approximately 2,500 wounded.

+On June 11, Lieutenant General Hikosaburō Hata, deputy chief of staff of the Imperial General Headquarters, arrived in Zhengzhou from Central China and received a report from Lieutenant General Eitaro Uchiyama, commander of the Twelfth Army, regarding the general progress of the Beijing–Hankou operation.
+On June 15, Lieutenant General Hata returned to Tokyo and reported to the Imperial General Headquarters that :